frontDOM-backANY/readme/readme.md

 ## Participation Instructions
 - If interested in this project, post your GitHub username in the slack thread.
+- Everyone will have owner access to the organization to properly setup their projects.
+- Goal is for everyone to do things on their own.
+If you ask for assistance you are the driver.
+The person helping you is the navigator.
+The navigator should not be changing any settings or inputting text of any sort for you.

 ## Study Group Participation
 - The "PROJECT" serves as an enriching complement to lectures and other study groups happening this week.
 I highly recommend that everyone attends study groups with Elizabeth or joins those organized by others.